An Efficient Algorithm for Path Recovery from Signature Tensors: Signature tensors and congruence orbits

-where $A* X:[0,1]\rightarrow\R^d,t\mapsto A\,X(t)$ is the \emph{linearly transformed axis path}, and $A$ acts on $\sigma(X)$ via the matrix-tensor congruence operation. \end{lemma} We recall the following special path that serves as our \emph{dictionary} for path recovery according to \cite[Equation (8)]{bib:PSS2019}.
-The \emph{axis path} of order $d$, denoted by $\psi:[0,1]\rightarrow\R^d$, is the unique piecewise linear path with $d$ segments, whose graph interpolates the $d+1$ equidistant support points $(i/d, 6(e_1+\dots+e_i))$ in consecutive order $0 \leq i \leq d$.
-Here, $e_i$ denotes the standard basis of $\R^d$.
-Using this special path, we define our $d\times d\times d$ \emph{core tensor} $C:=\sigma(\psi)$ through the third signature of $\psi$.
-We recall the closed-form expression from \cite[Example 2.1]{bib:AFS2019} for all its indices $1\leq i,j,k\leq d$,
+We recall the following special path that serves as our \emph{dictionary} for path recovery according to \cite[Equation (8)]{bib:PSS2019}.

+\begin{definition} Let $ \psi:[0,1]\rightarrow\R^d$ denote the axis path of order $d$, defined as the unique piecewise linear path with $d$ segments whose graph interpolates the $d+1$ equidistant support points in consecutive order $0 \leq i \leq d$.
+Here, $e_i$ denotes the standard basis of $\R^d$. \end{definition}